-ADIs and trainee driving instructors are regulated by the Driving Standards Agency (DSA).
+ADIs and trainee driving instructors are regulated by the Driver and Vehicle Standards Agency (DVSA).
 You can find your nearest registered ADIs online.

 An ADI displays a green badge on the windscreen, and a trainee driving instructor displays a pink badge.

-It’s illegal for someone to charge for driving lessons if they’re not an ADI - you can report them to the DSA.
+It’s illegal for someone to charge for driving lessons if they’re not an ADI - you can report them to the DVSA.

 Driving with friends and relatives

 You can be fined up to £1,000 and get 3 to 6 penalty points on your provisional licence if you drive without the right supervision.

 Anyone you practise your driving with (without paying them) must:

 - be qualified to drive the type of vehicle you want to learn in, eg they must have a manual car licence if they’re supervising you in a manual car

 - have had their driving licence for 3 years (from countries in the European Commission or European Economic Area)